 Other Useful County or Zip Code Level Data Sources

 Other datasets available may have more detail on other employment variables, and provide total employment counts.
-For example, the Longitudinal Employer-Household Dynamics (LEHD) from the Census Bureau has incorporated these types of data, so that is another source for economic analysis.
+For example, the Longitudinal Employer-Household Dynamics (LEHD) has incorporated these types of data, so that is another source for economic analysis.